benchristelcom/benchristelcom.github.io/src/posts/last-fun-thing/index.md

 10, when I was fed and washed and free from obligations.
 I budgeted that time — planned it out, scheduled it to the minute.
 I spent a lot of it watching
 YouTube: mainly let's-plays, vlogs, and programming videos.
-The goal was to have as much fun as I could in two and a half hours.
+The goal was to cram as much fun as I could into two and a half hours.

-You see, I was under a certain very common misapprehension: that happiness is proportional to the average rate of fun.
+You see, I was under a certain very common misapprehension: that happiness is proportional to the rate at which you're having fun.

 ```
 H ∝ F/t